 Key takeaways from the comparison:

 The crunchbase vs pitchbook data tradeoff mirrors the broader industry tension.
-Crunchbase wins on raw ingestion speed for publicly announced rounds — their daily CSV and near-real-time platform updates are hard to beat.
+Crunchbase wins on raw ingestion speed for publicly announced rounds, with daily CSV and near-real-time platform updates that are hard to beat.
 PitchBook wins on depth, with analyst-verified deal terms and valuations that no automated system can match.
 PitchBook’s data coverage and pricing reflect this analyst-heavy model.

 Frequently Asked Questions